rizqimtiaz/EcoOracle/README.md

 Buyers transfer credits between wallets at the dNFT's current price, or retire credits permanently against a beneficiary.
-Retirements are immutable
+Retirements are immutable and aggregate into a global retirement counter.
+Invalidated dNFTs cannot be traded — the smart contract reverts.

+---

 ## Demo scenarios to try